My flying 2016 part 2

 In-flight camera: GoPro Hero 3+ Silver Edition

-This page continues from Hang gliding 2016 part 1.
+This page continues from My flying 2016 part 1.

 Thermal lift and a light wind produced challenging but potentially rewarding conditions on this day at Bell Hill.
 While I rigged my wing, a white and green Avian Rio 2 climbed in a thermal out in front of the hill to well over 1 000 ft above launch.
 When I had finished rigging, he sunk out to the bottom landing field.